Jason Iley: President of Roc Nation

-Chairman & CEO Sony Music UK and Ireland
+Chairman and CEO Sony Music UK and Ireland

-Sony Music CEO Doug Morris announced that Iley would become Chairman and CEO of Sony Music UK & Ireland in April 2014.
+Sony Music CEO Doug Morris announced that Iley would become chairman and CEO of Sony Music UK & Ireland in April 2014.

 In 2014, Iley brought Black Butter Records into the Sony Music fold who went on to sign and develop J Hus.
 In 2015, he negotiated a deal with Insanity Records – the label's first signing was Craig David, who scored his first No.1 album in 16 years.
-He also invested in new joint venture labels, Since '93 and Dream Life Records.
+He also invested in new joint venture labels, Since '93, 5K Records and Robots + Humans.
 Iley engineered the launch of new department 4th Floor Creative, bringing together Sony Music UK's creative discipline and appointed Cassandra Gracey as President.
 Iley said: “I’ve always wanted to work with Cassandra, who is a highly respected, dynamic executive.”

 In 2015, Jason appointed British A&R, DJ, music-maker and broadcaster DJ Semtex as Director of Artist Development, who returned to the company after 14 years claiming he was “looking forward to working with Jason, in a new era at Sony Music.”
-Iley later announced Ferdy Unger-Hamilton as the new President of Columbia Records UK, David Dollimore as the President of RCA UK and Dipesh Parmar as President of Ministry of Sound.

 Industry trade magazine 'Music Week' credited Iley's acquisitions and exec changes for Sony ending 2017 with its highest market share ever.
 Paloma Faith publicly praised Jason for the changes he made at Sony Music since becoming Chairman and labelled him “by far my favourite human to have encountered”.

 In 2016, Iley negotiated a deal that saw Robbie Williams move to Sony Music to record his 11th album.
 Jason commented that the agreement was "a once in a lifetime signing with the biggest male solo artist of our generation."
 After the release of his album The Heavy Entertainment Show, Robbie Williams became the record holder for most UK number one albums by a British solo artist.
-Arcade Fire also moved their entire back catalogue to Sony Music, after 12 years at Universal.

 Under Iley's leadership, in 2014 the company achieved its best singles success for 33 years, with 11 Number 1 singles.
 At the 2015 BRIT Awards, Sony Music artists won a total of five individual awards, which was Sony's best in nearly 20 years.
 At the 2017 BRIT Awards, Iley's company dominated, winning 9 out of 13 awards.
 Iley commented that it was a "momentous and historic night" for Sony Music artists.